yliess86/PhDThesis/thesis.md

 **Self-Attention:** Computing self-attention requires the creation of three vectors for each element of the sequence in latent space.
 For every element $x_i$, we create a query vector $q_i$, a key vector $k_i$, and a value vector $v_i$.
 Those vectors are obtained by multiplying the latent input vectors $x_i$ by trainable embedding weight matrices $W_q$, $W_k$, and $W_v$.
 The generated output embeddings are usually chosen to be smaller than the original input size to save computation.

 The query and key vectors are then combined using a dot product to compute a score $s_{i,j} = q_i \cdot k_j$ matching every query vector with every key.
 This score determines how much focus is put on the element at position $j$ in order to encode the element at position $i$.
 The scores are then scaled by dividing them by the square root of the key vectors dimensions $\sqrt{d_k}$ and normalizing them using a softmax so they add up to one and form probability vectors.
-This value describes how much each element attends to each other.
+This value describes how much each element attends to the others.

 Finally, we apply and make the element attend to each other, by multiplying the softmax vectors with the value vectors and aggregating them with a sum.
 This final vector representing the new context for which attention is used can be propagated to the next layers of the +nn.